MOohTus/ODAMNet/docs/source/pages/Installation.rst

    odamnet [overlap|domino|multixrank] [ARGS]

-Before running the RWR approach, you could need to create a network using your pathways of interest:
+Before running the Random Walk with Restart approach, you could need to create a network using your pathways of interest:

 .. code-block:: bash